LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 #### Private stops

 In some cases mobile library routes alternate between public and private stops (e.g. home visits).
 This currently restricts them from publicising their routes.
-This dataset should encourage services to take the chance to publish only their public stops, so that the data can be used to provide that public information.
+This dataset should encourage services to take the chance to publish their public stops, so the data can be used to provide public information.

 #### Coordinates (GeoX and GeoY)

-Some services will not currently hold coordinates (latitude and longitude) for their mobile library stops.
-These are a requirement of this dataset, so it may be that advice should be provided for options of how to collect these.
+Some services will not currently hold coordinates (latitude and longitude) for their stops.
+These are a requirement of this dataset, so it may be that advice is also provided for options of how to collect these.

 ### How the data is updated